 To make shipping to South Korea, you have different options from USPS, UPS, FedEx, and DHL.

 Besides shipping rates and transit times, there are other courier services you will want to keep in mind, including reliable order tracking, pick-up options, and more.

 Below is a list of the pros and cons of four leading international shipping companies.
 This will come to be of use when shipping from the US to South Korea.

 Shipping to South Korea from the US with USPS

-Founded in 1775, USPS prides itself on being a carrier built for people.
+Founded in 1775, USPS prides itself on being a courier built for people.
 It promises universal services to everyone in the US at affordable prices.

 It ships to 180 countries internationally, including South Korea.

 Global Express Guaranteed (GXG) is its quickest option when shipping to this East Asian country.
 It however is also the most expensive option.

 Priority Mail International is the more affordable option.
 However, if you use this option, prepare for a longer delivery timeline.

 When to use USPS to ship from the US to South Korea